 Usually a balancing item has to be introduced between the total resources and total uses of these units or sectors.
 When summed across the whole economy these balancing items constitute significant aggregates.

-Table I.1 provides the structure of the accounts and shows how GDP estimates are derived as the balancing items.
+Table I.1 provides the structure of the accounts and shows how gross domestic product (GDP) estimates are derived as the balancing items.

 7. The integrated economic accounts